Frreyah20/redis-clone-cpp/README.md

 # Redis Clone (C++)

-A Redis-inspired in-memory key-value database built from scratch in modern C++.
+A Redis-compatible in-memory key-value database built from scratch in C++, featuring custom storage, TTL expiration, persistence, concurrent request handling, LRU caching, and RESP protocol support.

 This project implements many of the core systems that power high-performance databases and caches, including a custom hash table, key expiration engine, persistence layer, thread-pool based concurrency, LRU eviction, and performance benchmarking.
 The goal was to explore database internals, networking, concurrent programming, and systems design through a ground-up implementation.